Home Podcasts The Best 5 Minute Wine Podcast

 The Best 5 Minute Wine Podcast

-The Best 5 Minute Wine Podcast offers quick wine education for busy wine lovers.
-Host Forrest Kelly interviews sommeliers, winemakers, chefs, and wine experts, sharing practical wine tips, pairing advice, tasting notes, and insider secrets from Napa Valley to Bordeaux.
+The Best 5 Minute Wine Podcast provides quick wine education for busy enthusiasts.
+Host Forrest Kelly interviews sommeliers, winemakers, chefs, and wine experts, sharing practical tips, pairing advice, tasting notes, and insider secrets from Napa Valley to Bordeaux.
 It was voted one of the best wine, food, and travel podcasts.

 Episodes